-Winter Watch’s main post on the highly underestimated effect of the assassination of U.S. President William McKinley is available here.
+Winter Watch’s main post made yesterday on the highly underestimated effect of the assassination of U.S. President William McKinley is available here.
 In the main post, we examine the possibility that the assassination was a conspiracy carried out by international bankers utilizing one of their favorite tools: radical anarchists — and specifically, those associated with Emma Goldman.
+In this post were reveal the real hidden hands and their primary instrument, Cortelyou.

 President William McKinley (1843-1901) was a strong proponent of sound money.
 He opposed central banking and utilized protectionism for American goods.
 McKinley could also be characterized as an America First nationalist, as opposed to an internationalist.
 At age 58, this highly popular and capable Republican president from Ohio would have been a powerful influence over the subsequent 15 years in blocking the plans of the Crime Syndicate in implementing central banking, their expanding power over the financial sector and warmongering.